bharat109puri/terraform/modules/s3_bucket/README.md

 Please keep the module small and give minimal surface to configuration, most of the buckets we use should be alike.

+## TODO

+This module is pinned down to use `< 4.0.0` AWS provider.
+This is due to v4 is breaking the S3 bucket interface around the time of setting up the `recrd` AWS account.

+Once we're ready to upgrade to v4, this restriction needs to be removed.
+Preferably this module is getting versioned (tagged) before we do that.

 ## Common settings

 On average you want encryption at rest (configured) and versioning (currently not configured) everywhere.